 What’s the Difference between the Project Profile and the Research Profile?

-Our master's program in mechanical engineering includes two profiles: one with a thesis and the other with a project.
-The thesis profile is focused on research and leads to the degree of Master of Applied Sciences (M.A.Sc.).
-The project profile will allow you to specialize in a particular area of mechanical engineering and will lead to the degree of Master of Engineering (M. Eng.).
+Our master's program in mechanical engineering includes two profiles: one with thesis and the other with project.
+The thesis profile is focused on research and leads to the degree of Master of Applied Science (M.A.Sc.).
+The project profile will allow you to specialize in a particular area of mechanical engineering and will lead to the degree of Master in Engineering (M. Eng.).

 What Degrees Provide Admission to the Master’s in Mechanical Engineering?

-Holders of an engineering diploma or a bachelor degree in mechanical engineering, electrical engineering, automated production engineering, manufacturing engineering, industrial engineering or a related field may enrol in the Master of Mechanical Engineering.
+Holders of an engineering diploma or a bachelor degree in mechanical engineering, electrical engineering, automated production engineering, manufacturing engineering, industrial engineering or a related field may enroll in the Master in Mechanical Engineering.

 Master's in mechanical engineering with thesis (research profile)

 This profile is for you if you want to continue into doctoral studies or do research and development in industry.

 The research project counts for 30 of the 45 credits of this program.

 Master's in mechanical engineering with project (project profile)